 That being said, if you have no reviews, or are staring at two reviews with a 3.5 Amazon rating, you likely don’t believe me.
 Only the ice-water of harsh experience convinced me otherwise.

-But reviews are still important for a few reasons we’ll discuss below.
-Thus, I’ve assembled a comprehensive mini-guide outlining a number of techniques and services that you can use to get legitimate, unbiased Amazon reviews (no black hat stuff here).
+But although they’re hardly the skeleton key to success, reviews are still important for a few reasons we’ll discuss below.
+Thus, I’ve assembled a comprehensive mini guide outlining a number of techniques and services that you can use to get legitimate, unbiased Amazon reviews (no black hat stuff here).

 - Review services which distribute review copies of your book to their readers